-This recipe, from Mastering the Art of French Cooking, Volume One, is one we often turn to when we want a good, foolproof pie crust.
+This recipe, from Mastering the Art of French Cooking, Volume One by Julia Child, Louisette Bertholle, and Simone Beck (Knopf, 1961), is one we often turn to when we want a good, foolproof pie crust.

 - 1 1⁄3 cups flour